-The current implementation of CurryDoc is a package managed by the Curry Package Manager CPM (see also Section 6).
+The current implementation of CurryDoc is a package managed by the Curry Package Manager CPM.
 Thus, to install the newest version of CurryDoc, use the following commands:

 - > cypm update - > cypm install currydoc

 This downloads the newest package, compiles it, and places the executable curry-doc into the directory \$HOME/.cpm/bin.
 Hence it is recommended to add this directory to your path in order to execute CurryDoc as described below.